revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 > *What small change to the input would flip the model's decision?*

-To demonstrate this in a way that is close to the chapter, we will:
+To demonstrate this we build on the uplift estimates from linear DML model:
 1. take the estimated uplift from `LinearDML`,
 2. convert it into a simple recommendation label:
    - `1` if the model recommends treatment,